 cross- disciplinary

-Understanding how gender equity, socioeconomic factors, and reliable digital access to trustworthy agricultural information impact smallholder farmers is key in helping transition rural women, families, and communities towards better food security, health, and economic development through sustainable soy production.
+Understanding how socioeconomic factors, and reliable digital access to trustworthy agricultural information impact smallholder farmers is key in helping families, and communities towards better food security, health, and economic development through sustainable soy production.

 economic impacts